Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Introduction

 \citet{LeSagePace:2009} provide a summary of spatial econometrics models and their applications.
 For Bayesian inference, they used Markov Chain Monte Carlo (MCMC) algorithms to estimate the posterior distributions of the model parameters.
 These techniques give a feasible way of fitting Bayesian models, but can be computationally intensive.
 In addition, while the Matlab MCMC implementation does provide user access to change prior values from their defaults, the time required to check non-default settings may be considerable.

 \citet{Bivandetal:2014,Bivandetal:2015} describe how to use the Integrated Nested Laplace Approximation \citep[INLA,][]{isi:000264374200002} to fit some spatial econometrics models.
 They focus on some models based on spatial autoregressive specifications on the response and the error terms often used in spatial econometrics.
 Because of the lack of an implementation of these models within the \pkg{R-INLA} software at that time, \citet{Bivandetal:2014,Bivandetal:2015} fit many different models conditioning on values of the spatial autocorrelation parameter.
-These conditioned models can be fitted with \pkg{R-INLA} and they are later combined using Bayesian model averaging \citep[BMA,][]{Hoetingetal:1999} to obtain the posterior marginals of the parameters of the desired model.
+These conditional models can be fitted with \pkg{R-INLA} and they are later combined using Bayesian model averaging \citep[BMA,][]{Hoetingetal:1999} to obtain the posterior marginals of the parameters of the desired model. \cite{GomezRubioPalmiPerales:2019} discuss different approaches to fit spatial econometrics with INLA and how to perform multivariate inference on the output.
+Similarly, \cite{GomezRubioetal:2020} exploit Bayesian model averaging to fit spatial econometrics models wiht INLA.

 INLA is based on approximating the posterior marginal distributions of the model parameters by means of different Laplace approximations.
 This provides a numerically fast method to fit models that can be applied to a wide range of research topics.
 INLA is restricted to models whose latent effects are Gaussian Markov Random Fields, but this class of models includes many models used in practice in a range of disciplines.